Read our frequently asked questions

 If a friend drives my car, is he or she covered by my policy?

-Since most insurance coverage is connected directly to the car, if someone else borrows your car occasionally, he or she should be covered under your policy.
-Yet, your premium is based on both your vehicle and the “primary” driver of that car – you.
-If someone else starts driving your car more than you do, contact us to have them added to your policy to avoid coverage complications.
+Since most insurance coverage is connected directly tot he car, if someone else borrows your can occasionally, he or she should be covered under your policy.
+Yet, your premium is based on both your vehicle and the "primary" driver of that car - you.
+If someone starts driving your car more than you do, contact us to have them added to your policy to avoid coverage complications.